HeardLibrary/workshops/R-Stats/ggplot+ggvis.md

-#Open Source Statistical Analysis with R
+#Making Interactive Graphs with R

 ##Goals

 R is an open source programming language for statistical analysis.
-In this session, we’ll show you how to get started with R. Learn how to load data into R and to plot simple graphs.
-We’ll also introduce you to RStudio, a free integrated development environment (IDE) for R. You won’t leave as an R expert, but you’ll learn enough to get started on your data analysis journey.
+In this session, we’ll show you how to get started with creating graphs in R. In particular, we'll demonstrate how to use two popular alternative to the base graphics utilities in R: [ggplot2](http://ggplot2.org/) and [ggvis](http://ggvis.rstudio.com/).
+We'll talk about how these packages compliment each other as well as how they differ conceptually.

 ##Prerequisites

 * Download the [R Programming Language](http://www.r-project.org/) in the version appropriate to your computer.
 * Download the desktop version of [R Studio](http://www.rstudio.com/products/rstudio/)
-* Install [ggplot2](http://cran.r-project.org/web/packages/ggplot2/index.html) and [RCurl](http://cran.r-project.org/web/packages/RCurl/index.html) packages (the code below is for our workshop laptops)
+* Install the required packages (the code below is for our workshop laptops)

 ```R
 install.packages("ggplot2")